 Miss Rothery enjoys spending time with her friends and family and loves to meet new people.
 She is passionate about sport and healthy eating.
 She wishes to bring even more awareness of the benefits of healthy eating to all the children she teaches.
 In her spare time, she enjoys experimenting with new, healthy recipes.

-Miss Graden is in her third year of teaching, having previously taught at a state school in Hoxton before joining The Lyceum this September.
+Miss Graden previously taught at a state school in Hoxton before joining The Lyceum in September 2021.
 Growing up and studying in Canada, she gained a BA (Hons) degree in French and Linguistics, at which time she also supported the University’s French Department as a Teaching Assistant.
 During her summers throughout university, she would often be found coaching youth sports and working in children’s recreational programming, specifically supporting children with special needs.

 Following a year abroad studying in the south of France, Miss Graden decided to relocate to London to pursue her PGCE at London South Bank University.
 As a lifelong lover of learning, with a passion for working with children and young people, becoming a teacher has always felt like her calling.